-I remember when I first met the replacement guidance counselor I liked him immediately.
-Unlike the former counselor who acted like a disciplinarian, this new gentleman had kind eyes, a soft voice, and unlike most male school officials, seemed to treat me like more than just a kid.
+I remember when I first met the replacement guidance counselor, I liked him immediately.
+Unlike the former counselor who acted like a disciplinarian, this new gentleman had kind eyes, a soft voice, and unlike most school officials, seemed to treat me like more than just a kid.
 He was genuinely concerned about what had happened to me.
-He was one hundred times better than the stinky therapist I went to a few times.
 He asked me what I went through, what I wanted, and said he’d help find a solution.
 And he did.

 My ballet friend Brigitte went to Woodbridge School, and I remember she said she liked it.
 That gave me hope that I would perhaps fit in and be able to start something fresh.
 My mom took the lead in arranging my interview and application.
 Though I don’t remember my dad saying anything about the switch, he obviously didn’t prevent it.
-As a side story, years later my dad told me that the Pulitzer Prize winning novelist, James Gould Cozzens (a neighbor), suggested my paternal grandparents send him to Woodbridge School when he was teen.
+As a side story, years later my dad told me that the Pulitzer Prize winning novelist, James Gould Cozzens (a neighbor of his growing up), suggested that my paternal grandparents send him to Woodbridge School when he was a teen.
 They didn’t, and my dad said he always wished they had.
 I’m sure that played a role in him being happy I went.

 Woodbridge School was an almost 180 degree change from my old public high school.
-It was indeed quite liberal and laid back.
-I felt like it was a college campus.
+It was indeed quite liberal and laid back, and less “institutional” feeling.
 All of the teachers asked students to call them by their first names.
 It was at this school that I really started to focus on school work.
 Actually, the curriculum was much more challenging and rigorous than the public school’s.
-It took effort to catch up to the other students.
+It took effort to catch up to this new level of education.

-I’m not sure, but I think at this time I transitioned into an elated bipolar hypomania at least.
+I’m not sure, but I think at this time I transitioned into a mild elated bipolar hypomania, at least.
 My brain also opened up and I developed an extreme thirst for knowledge, and even the meaning of life.
 This might have also been the inspiration for a desire to find God.
 I had never been religious before this.
-Though my parents sent me to bible school perhaps twice in my early childhood, no one in my immediate family ever attended church except on major holidays, and they were certainly not attached to any particular church.
+Though my parents sent me to bible school twice in my early childhood, no one in my immediate family ever attended church except on major holidays, and they were certainly not attached to any particular church.

 It is surprising to me now that when I expressed an interest in religion, my parents were happy to help me on my quest.
 They found friends at various churches in town that were happy to bring me along on Sundays.
 I went to the Baptist Church, the Presbyterian Church, the Methodist Church, and even the Roman Catholic Church.
 It was at this last church that I felt the Spirit most strongly.
-As I attended there week after week I grew more elated thinking I was drawn in by God.
+As I attended there, week after week, I grew even more drawn to God.
 Before I knew it, I was attending RCIA (Rite of Christian Initiation of Adults) classes with my maternal grandmother’s Catholic best friend, Mrs. Wooden.
 Not that long after, I found myself baptized for the first time, and confirmed the same day in front of the church’s huge congregation.
 I must say that my entry into the Roman Catholic Church, at 17 years old, was a most enlightening experience.
 I also became a most fervent follower.
 The church even asked me to give a speech in front of the whole huge congregation about my journey into the church.
 I must have been hypomanic then, because all other times in my life I’ve had a great fear of public speaking.
-What I said during that speech seemed so easy to communicate, but after my hypomania wore off, I was actually mortified at what I had said.
+What I said during that speech seemed so easy to communicate at the time, but after my hypomania wore off, I was actually mortified at what I had said.

-Meanwhile at Woodbridge School, I was known to be a most enthusiastic student.
+Meanwhile at Woodbridge School, I was an increasingly enthusiastic student.
 As enthusiastic as I was a new Catholic.
-I remember one day my Pre-calculus teacher, named Uncle Brucie, had the gumption to tell us students that religion was all a sham and a means to control and take money from people.
+I remember one day my Pre-calculus teacher, named Uncle Brucie, had the gumption to tell us students that religion was all a sham, and a means to control and take money from people.
 Well, I wouldn’t tolerate such talk.
 I remember yelling at him that he had no right to talk about religion in such a way, that he’d be best to stick to math.
-He yelled back and told me I could leave the class if I didn’t like it.
-I did, and went straight to my guidance counselor Betty to wage a complaint.
+He yelled back, and told me I could leave the class if I didn’t like it.
+I did, and went straight to my guidance counselor, Betty, to wage a complaint.
 I don’t know what happened after that, but I don’t recall him bashing religion again.

 I eventually went on to college after Woodbridge School.
 I accepted a spot at New Jersey’s largest university, which has over 37,000 students (in contrast to Woodbridge School’s 100).
 It was basically a move from the country to the big city.
 Again, an exciting and welcoming change.